 And I want to make a positive impact on the people around me.
 Perhaps collaborate even more with other small business owners, get to know and connect with new people and make an impact in their lives somehow.

 I would love to hear about your plans for 2020 and if wholesale is a part of that journey I would love to be a part of it in some way.
-My DM's and email is always open and I am now booking discovery calls to work with me in 2020.
+Find out how you can work with me here.